esl/escalus/README.md

 Escalus
 =======

-Escalus is Erlang library for convenient testing of XMPP servers.
+Escalus is an Erlang XMPP client library.
-It's intended to be used with Common Test.
+It began as a tool for convenient testing of XMPP servers, but can also be used as a standalone Erlang application.

-Escalus is aimed at checking correctness of XMPP server behaviour, in contrast to tools such as Tsung which are about stress testing, and don't verify correctness.
+Escalus is aimed at checking correctness of XMPP server behaviour, in contrast to tools such as Tsung which are about stress testing and don't verify correctness.

 Quick start